 The T1417 is basically the same speaker as the T1221 G12M apart from the 7oz smaller magnet.
 It has a little less bass, and a little less volume, with a slightly warmer mid range.
 Ideal for playing at home or smaller venues.

 ‘Pre-rola’ period speakers can be identified by the small red sticker in the center of the magnet (see first photo).

 T1517 is a similar speaker often found in Selmer gear and usually has a G12M sized plastic magnet cover.

 T1976 (16 Ohm)

 T1976 is a G12H Celestion greenback model often found in old Laney supergroup, Laney klipp, and Dan Armstrong cabinets.
-It has a 75Hz cone but has a silver dust cap and a four ridge spider support.
+It has a 75Hz cone and silver dust cap.

-The four ridge spider is made from a softer material than the 6 ridge spider found on most other guitar speakers.
+The four ridge spider is made from a softer material than the 6 ridge spider.
 It allows for more cone movement and this results in a louder speaker, with a looser feel.

 T1977 (16 Ohm)